A WORD FOR OZZY

 How wrong.

-By the time Rock and Roll played out at the end, I’d noted eight tracks in the setlist.
+By the time Rock and Roll played out at the end of the cassette recording, I’d noted eight tracks in the setlist.
 Immigrant Song works way better than you might have thought, while Hurting Kind and Tie Dye on the Highway are solid enough, kinda what you’d expect from Plant ’90.
-He was rocking his hardest album solo album to date, but vocally not quite home.
+He was rocking his hardest solo album to date, but vocally not quite home.
 That would be Fate of Nations and everything solo that followed it.

 Jimmy Page joins for Misty Mountain Hop.
 Ha.
 Not quite all over the shop, but taut it ain’t.
 Wearing and Tearing though, that’s a different beast.
 Forceful and ragged, it snaps you to attention.